furqanRupom/manage-user-app/README.md

     ```
     * you can   calculate the total cost of products for specific users wit this routes.

 Explore freely this app and use all routes as need it .
-And you get any bugs or problem don't hesitate to reach out!
+And if you get any bugs or problem don't hesitate to reach out!